otrv4/otrv4/otrv4.md

   [DRE-Auth Message](#dre-auth-message).
 * [When you send and receive a Data Message](#data-exchange)
 * [When you receive a TLV type 1 (Disconnect)](#receiving-a-tlv-type-1-disconnect-message)
+* ???: What about when you start a non-interactive AKE?

 ### Generating ECDH and DH keys